TaiPhamD/ha-bluelink/README.md

     - password: the password of your bluelink account
     - pin: the pin of your bluelink account
     - vin: the vin of your vehicle

+## Usage

+1. Setting the Desired Temperature: Adjust the climate control device to your preferred temperature.
+The default setting is 72°F.
+2. Activating Climate Control:
+   - To start the climate control, use the provided switch.
+This will initiate the climate control at the temperature set in step 1.
+   - Note that the switch will automatically return to the "off" position in two scenarios:
+       - Manually turning it off.
+       - Automatically after 10 minutes, as Bluelink's system automatically deactivates climate control after this duration.
+   - To ensure smooth operation and prevent errors from Bluelink, the system restricts rapid toggling of the switch.
+There must be a minimum interval of 60 seconds between each toggle.

 ## Screenshots